iLVL-Key/FFXI/gearswap/readme.md

 <summary>PLD</summary>

+Version 14.4.4
+- Adjusted AutoSubCharge to also activate after a status change back to idle.

---Version 14.4.3
+Version 14.4.3
--- Fix AutoSubCharge trying to activate on any subjob.
+- Fix AutoSubCharge trying to activate on any subjob.

 Version 14.4.2
 - Fixed an error in the Fast Cast update.